 Nassau County Clerk

-Nassau County Clerk Maureen O’Connell began her professional career as a Registered Nurse at North Shore University Hospital after graduating from Flushing Hospital and Medical Center School of Nursing.
-As an R.N., she designed and implemented the H.O.M.E. pilot program for the home-based management of cancer patients of North Shore University Hospital.
+Nassau County Clerk Maureen O’Connell began her professional career as a Registered Nurse at North Shore University Hospital upon graduating from Flushing Hospital and Medical Center School of Nursing.
+During her service there she designed and implemented the H.O.M.E. pilot program for the home-based management of cancer patients of the hospital.
 She also co-authored numerous articles regarding hospice care.

 Ms. O’Connell holds a B.S. in Health Care Administration from St. Joseph’s College and earned her Juris Doctor from St. John’s University School of Law, receiving the American Jurisprudence Award in Insurance Law.
 She combined her knowledge of law and health administration by practicing in the areas of civil litigation, elder law and health regulatory compliance in the second largest law firm in Nassau County at the time.

-A lifelong resident of Nassau County, Ms. O’Connell resides in East Williston with her husband Don and their son Donald Jr.
+A lifelong resident of Nassau County, Ms. O’Connell resides in East Williston with her husband Don where they raised their son.